Amp up the fun while physical distancing with kid-friendly activities from favourite Toronto attractions.

 Jazz up your family game nights by browsing Shop AGO’s selection of stylish entertainment.
 Swap your regular ol’ Monopoly for Van Gogh-themed Go Fish (Gogh Fish?), chic Art Deco building blocks and more.

-For child-friendly back-to-school reads, add AGO’s latest recommendations to your kid’s list: Collection of Diverse Canadian Children’s Books With a Focus on Black-Canadian Authors and Characters.
+For child-friendly reads, add AGO’s latest recommendations to your kid’s list: Collection of Diverse Canadian Children’s Books With a Focus on Black-Canadian Authors and Characters.

 Have a little ballet enthusiast in your clan?
 Between living room pirouettes, ballet miming—yes, that’s a thing—and crafting in their tutu, Ballet Fun for Kids showcases the beauty of dance through creative projects and resources.